whoozle/btanks/README-linux.txt

 	e) zlib
 	f) lua 5.1 (maybe 5.0, not tested)
 	g) smpeg - SDL mpeg1 library (for campaign preview movies)
+	h) OpenGL headers file (usually from the Mesa project)

 4) you could add something like this in 'options.cache' file (located in trunk/ directory):